MWATelescope/cotter/README.md

 # cotter
-André Offringa's cotter pre-processing pipeline
+André Offringa's MWA pre-processing pipeline.

 ## Usage
 Once installed, simply run `cotter` to see the list of available options.